 At The O’Sullivan Law Firm, we take Denver accident and injury claims on a contingency fee basis.
 This means that our clients will not be responsible for paying any upfront or out-of-pocket costs related to their case.
 Our attorneys will only collect legal fees after we successfully obtain the compensation that our clients need to get through this difficult time.

 We believe that this type of fee arrangement helps level the playing field for personal injury claims.
 With a contingency fee set up, our attorneys can help injury victims stand up to at-fault parties and aggressive insurance carriers in order to ensure they are properly cared for.

 If you or somebody you love has been injured due to the careless or negligent actions of another individual or entity, the team at The O’Sullivan Law Firm is here to help.
 We have the resources and experience necessary to conduct a complete investigation into these cases.
-We have no problem standing up to aggressive insurance carriers and at-fault parties as we work to secure full compensation for our clients’ losses.
-When you need a Denver personal injury attorney, you can contact us for a free consultation of your case or calling us at (303) 388-5304.
+We have no problem standing up to aggressive insurance carriers and at-fault parties as we work to secure full compensation for our client’s losses.
+When you need a Colorado personal injury attorney, you can contact us online for a free consultation of your case or call us at (303) 388-5304.